 For the eighth year in a row, Port of Seattle cruise terminals welcomed over 800,000 revenue passengers.

-Long-term partnership with Norwegian
+Long-term partnership with Norwegian Cruise Line Holdings

 In August, the Port of Seattle signs a historic 15-year lease with Norwegian Cruise Line Holdings (NCLH), parent company of Norwegian Cruise Line, Oceania Cruises, and Regent Seven Seas Cruises.
 The deal secures berth space for NCLH ships in Seattle for the full term of the lease and guarantees passenger volume estimated to bring $73 million dollars of revenue to the Port.
-Norwegian manages the cruise operations at Pier 66 and has priority rights to the cruise vessel berth during the cruise season.
+Norwegian manages the cruise operations at Pier 66 and has preferential berthing rights to the berth during the cruise season.
 The Port operates the facilities outside the cruise season.

-Pier 66 Renovations
+Pier 66 renovations

 2016